 Dec 1---F.D.R. is given four Purple intercepts, one from Nov.
 28: “In a few days, US-Japan negotiations will be defacto ruptured.
 Do not wish you to give the impression that negotiations are broken off.”
 Japanese call signs are changed again.
 [First time a change of Japanese code occurred within a month; over 20,000 call signs, including 5-Num were changed.]
 One of two governing houses of Japan, the Cabinet, secretly presents to Emperor Hirohito the final decision to open hostilities against the U.S., Great Britain and Holland (Dec 2 in Tokyo) Japan publicly rejects the Hull proposals (see vol 1).
 Four Japanese carriers are detected by main fleet intelligence officer of the Pacific Adm.
 E. Layton to be near Formosa (Taiwan) and in the Mandates.
 Station C has about 75 counterintelligence experts.
 Station H about 140.
 Station N in Washington DC about 300.
 Pago Pago, Samoa, Midway, Dutch Harbor (Alaska) has some 33 RDF specialists.
 A Purple dispatch is sent to Japanese attaches in Berlin warning Hitler and Ribbentrop that war may break between Anglo-Saxon nations and Japan “quicker than anyone dreams” however, negotiations in Washington DC are continuing.
 Station H averages about 42 messages/hour 24 hrs.

 Dec 2---Climb Mt.
 Niitaka 1208 intercepted at Station C and Station H at 1:30 am, but it is unclear if Kimmel read this later.
 2nd straight day, Leslie Grogan assistant radio operator on board the SS “Lurline” makes a log of bearings of strange wireless signals from northern Pacific, and broadcasts from shore stations in Japan beaming toward the Northeast Pacific.
 German U-boat "U-43" sinks unarmed U.S. tanker "Astral", no survivors.
 Some German units are about 12 miles from the Kremlin.
 Pres.
 Roosevelt laces diplomatic inquiry to Japan about her increased strength of her troops in Indochina.
 No reply given until Dec.
 5.

 Dec 3---Japanese Foreign Ministry orders their Honolulu spies to destroy their code systems, extended to listening posts in North America except the embassy in Washington DC so that final instructions could be received.
-Station V on Pago Pago, 1500 miles east of Australia, picks up message of sub I-10 missing a scout plane.
+Station V on Pago Pago, 1500 miles east of Australia, picks up message of submarine "I-10" missing a scout plane.
 Station H intercepts 6 messages from Radio Tokyo to Japanese units in South China/Formosa area.
 The SS “Lurline” docks in Honolulu and Grogan presents a transcript of his broadcasts and RDF findings to naval Lieut.
 Commander George Pease; Pease died in a 1945 airplane crash.
 Note: the “Lurline” episode is built from Grogan's account, the only inconclusive facts in this chronology.
 According to public records, Roosevelt receives a final monograph, the last one before the attack.
 U.S. merchantship "Sagadahoc" is torpedoed and sunk by German submarine "U-124" in South Atlantic; 1 death.

 Dec 4---According to Captain Duane Whitlock, who was posted at Station C, they had on this date succeeded in identifying Japan's new top-secret call signs of admirals Yamamoto and Nagumo and sent via TESTM, a super secret U.S. Navy code system, to Station H; only stations C, H and N had the ability to decode TESTM.
 Station C as of midnight discovers to their horror 5-Num version 8 was placed in effect; not even 3000 code groups had been assigned of the 50,000 values.
 From this date on, it is claimed F.D.R. is cut off from direct TESTM dispatches.
 As of this date, Nazi Germany has lost 85,000 troops on the Russian Front; it is so cold, mechanical vehicles on both sides cannot even move.
 American carrier “Lexington” steams from Hawaii with a shipment of aircraft for Midway then heads back to Pearl expected arrival Dec.
 6, but stormy waters causes a delay.

 Dec 5---Captain Homer Kisner at Station H delivers 10 messages to Joseph Rochefort about Yamamoto.
 [Those 10 are still hidden to historians.]
 Kisner claims the intercepts were from Radio Tokyo and Radio Ominato in north Japan along the frequency 12,330 kilocycles and 32 kilocycles, the former bounces off the ionosphere for long range and the latter is more a close ground-wave frequency; ideal for subs.
 Most Japanese shipping is in home port.
 Moscow-Radio announces counterattack around Moscow with Siberian reserves, Nazis retreat some 11 miles.
 After an unusual diversion to Astoria, Oregon, the merchant ship “Uritski” is sighted by the attack fleet of Yamamoto, but Adm.
 Nagumo lets it proceed [some sources indicated that the “Uritski” did radio Soviet authorities of the finding, and the Soviets notified the Japanese fleet that if “Uritski” was to be spared, the Soviet Union would not report the incident to anyone, but actual proof is lacking].
 “Uritski” resumes her journey east toward Petropavlovsk.
 Japan replies to FDR her troop movements in French Indochina are only needed to combat Chinese troops.